 To overview the functionality of the team's final device.
-Teams will present their device and relevant aspects of the design process from their technical paper.
-The focus of the display and presentation should only be the actual device presented for performance.
-Students will organize and deliver a focused, coherent presentation that provides an overview of the development of their design including research, experimentation and conclusions.
+Teams will use a poster and other visual aids to present their device and relevant aspects of the design process from their technical paper.
+The focus of the display and presentation should only be the actual device used for competition.
+Students will organize and deliver a focused, coherent presentation using the poster to provide an overview of the development of their design including research, experimentation and conclusions.
 The judges should understand the speech and become engaged in the presentation.
 Displays and speeches must be the original work of the team.
-The poster and presentation will each be worth 75 points.
+The poster and presentation will be worth 75 points each.